 The most common sizes for manga books are A5 (148 x 210 mm), B5 (176 x 250 mm) and A4 (210 x 297 mm).
 When determining the page count, it’s important to consider how many images per page you want – usually two or four – as this will affect the overall size of your manga.
 For example, if you are using two images per page in an A4-sized book, then you will need double the number of pages compared to if you were using four images per page.

 In addition to considering image size and layout, it’s also important to think about how much text or dialog is included in each panel.
 If there is a lot of text in a single panel then it can take up more space than usual and may require more pages than anticipated.

 As a general rule, when printing manga on standard paper stock, for every 4-6 panels per page you should allow anywhere from 16–24 pages for an A5 book; 24–36 pages for a B5 book; and 32–48 pages for an A4 book.
 However, this can vary depending on individual requirements, so it’s best to get an estimate from your printer before committing to any specific amount of pages.

 Finally, when deciding on the page count for your manga project, it’s essential that you also factor in any bleeds and margins required by your printer as these can add extra cost and time onto your production schedule.
 Bleed refers to extending artwork beyond the edge of where it should be cut off. while margins refer to leaving blank space around artwork, which allows room for binding or trimming errors during production

-Case bindings, also known as hardcover bindings, are similar but involve more effort in production time, as each book must be cut and sewn individually.
+Case binding, also known as hardcover binding, is similar but involve more effort in production time, as each book must be cut and sewn individually.

 Saddle stitching is the least expensive option, but only works with books that have fewer than 48 pages.
 It involves stapling the pages together along their spine using two staples at the center fold of each page.